chtrembl/azure-cloud/petstore/00-setup-your-environment/README.md

 ## Prerequisites

-These guides assume you have Docker Desktop installed on your machine.
-Until we setup your Azure Pipeline & GitHub Action, we will use Docker, locally, to build and push both the PetStoreApp and PetStoreService Docker Images into Azure Container Registry.
-We will also use Azure CLI to push Docker images into our Azure Container Registry and do other things like Administer our Azure Kubernetes Cluster.
+Thus guide assumes you have Java JDK, Maven, Docker Desktop and Azure CLI installed on your machine.
+Until we setup your Azure Pipeline & GitHub Action, we will use Maven, Docker and Azure CLI, locally, to build and push both the PetStoreApp and PetStoreService Docker Images into Azure Container Registry.
+We will do other things like Administer our Azure Kubernetes Cluster.

+ - Install Java JDK 13 or higher using the guide from the following https://examples.javacodegeeks.com/download-and-install-java-development-kit-jdk-13/

+ - Install Maven using the following guide from https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html

  - Install Docker Desktop from the following https://www.docker.com/products/docker-desktop and ensure you can run Docker from your command line.

  - Install Azure CLI from the following https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-windows?tabs=azure-cli and ensure you can run AZ from your command line.

-Optionally, you can also run the code locally and/or contribute to code changes, and in this case can then use Visual Studio Code or an IDE of your choice.

 ---